 The hiring manager is generally trying to answer two questions in their mind.
 First, will the candidate likely be successful in the role?
 Second, will we enjoy working with this candidate and will they fit well within our team & culture?

-All candidates are evaluating the company, the opportunity, and the hiring manager during the interview process and that’s a good thing.
+All candidates evaluate the company, the opportunity, and the hiring manager during the interview process and that’s a good thing.
 But if the primary “vibe” the interviewers get from you is “tell me why I should be interested in this job/company”, then unintended or not, that might communicate the message that you aren’t very interested, didn’t do your homework on the opportunity, and might not be worth further consideration.
 We’ve seen such candidates decide after an interview that they are really interested, only to learn that their apparent lack of interest during the interview caused them to be passed over.
 So be sure to find the right balance between evaluating the career opportunity and expressing genuine interest in it.

 Have 2-3 questions ready to ask when given the opportunity, but my suggestion would be not to make it about compensation, benefits or anything self-focused, that can be addressed later.
-Ideally the question would lead back to the value you would bring to the organization in this role.
+Ideally, the question would lead back to the value you would bring to the organization in this role.

 If you are interviewing for a sales position, we suggest asking about any remaining concerns about your ability to be successful in the role so that you have a chance to address those concerns.
 And finally, don’t forget to ‘close’ the interviewer at the end of the interview.

 Get business cards and send thank you notes/emails after the interview, preferably within 24 hours to confirm your interest, and remind the interviewer of your fit for the role and company.
 Contact us if you need their contact information.
-Read your email at least twice before sending to catch typos.
+Read your email at least twice before sending in order to catch typos.

 Please contact the recruiter you are working with after the interview to debrief so that we can follow up with the hiring manager.